google/temporian/docs/src/user_guide.md

 tp.equal(node["f1"], node["f2"]).evaluate(events)
 ```

 Arithmetic operators act feature-wise, i.e. they perform index-feature-wise operations (for each feature in each index key).
-For operations between EventSets, this implies that the input EventSets must have the same number of features and sampling.
+For operations between `EventSets`, this implies that the input `EventSets` must have the same number of features and sampling.

 ```python
 >>> evset_1.feature_names